Why the Greek vibe?

 • Recognizing multiple valid perspectives on complex issues

-Sound familiar?
-This is exactly what’s missing from modern online discourse.
+This is the deeper question about human nature that 9takes is built around.
+And it’s exactly what’s missing from modern online discourse.

 Why Modern Social Media Fails at Discourse